aerogear/keycloak-metrics-spi/README.md

 [![License](https://img.shields.io/:license-Apache2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-# KeyCloak Metrics SPI
+# Keycloak Metrics SPI

-A [Service Provider](http://www.keycloak.org/docs/3.0/server_development/topics/providers.html) that adds a metrics endpoint to KeyCloak.
+A [Service Provider](http://www.keycloak.org/docs/3.0/server_development/topics/providers.html) that adds a metrics endpoint to Keycloak.
 The endpoint returns metrics data ready to be scraped by [Prometheus](https://prometheus.io/).

 Two distinct providers are defined:

-* MetricsEventListener to record the internal KeyCloak events
+* MetricsEventListener to record the internal Keycloak events
 * MetricsEndpoint to expose the data through a custom endpoint

 The endpoint lives under `<url>/auth/realms/<realm>/metrics`.
 It will return data for all realms, no matter which realm